-The Riviera Maya region tends to offer a more laid-back, relaxed vibe, which makes sense given how far apart the resorts are in this area.
+The Riviera Maya region tends to offer a more laid-back, relaxed vibe, which makes sense given how far apart the resorts are in this area, but there are still things you can see and do in Riviera Maya.
 Visitors can still enjoy some nightlife and shopping in towns like Playa del Carmen and Tulum, but if you are not staying in those cities, then you have to drive to get there.
 The shopping in Playa del Carmen is centered on the famous 5th Avenue.
 Here you will find stalls filled with local creations along with name-brand stores.

 The Yucatan Peninsula is known for its beautiful beaches.
 The beaches found in this area of Mexico contain gorgeous soft white sand leading into clear turquoise waters.

 While the entire area has great beaches, there is definitely a difference in the types of beaches contained in each area.
 The ocean water in Cancun tends to have more waves and surf rolling in, while the waters in the Riviera Maya are often calmer thanks to the natural barrier reef that protects this area.

 The beaches in Cancun are the beaches that you often see pictured and associated with this area of Mexico.
 These are the gorgeous white sand beaches with turquoise water.
 The beaches of Cancun stretch for miles, and although many resorts have a private area on the beach, it is actually public property.
 This means that the beaches in Cancun can become crowded.